urbanware-org/salomon-bsd/README.md

 ### *OpenBSD*

 The `sed` command does not support the `i` (ignore case) flag.
 Due to this, the command-line arguments `--ignore-case` and `--highlight-upper` do not have any effect, as the filter terms are always case sensitive.
+This also applies to the strings for the `--remove` argument.

 [Top](#salomon-)